-GBYLA DISCIPLINARY POLICIES FOR PLAYERS, COACHES AND FANS
+DISCIPLINARY POLICIES FOR PLAYERS, COACHES AND FANS

-- 1. Player Fights: If a team member is ejected from a game for fighting, he/she shall be suspended from league play a for a minimum of two (2) in-season games.
-If a team member is ejected from a game for 2 fights within one season, he/she shall be expelled from the GBYLA for the remainder of the Spring Season. - 2.
-Player Unsportsmanlike Conduct: If a team member is ejected from a game for unsportsmanlike conduct, he/she shall be suspended from league play (including practices) for the next 1 game. - 3.
-Egregious Misconduct: Egregious unsportsmanlike conduct of a player or coach during a game, whether it results in a penalty or not, will result in an appropriate discipline.
-Upon a complaint of such conduct, the respective Community Lacrosse Board and/or Governing Committee will consult with the officials for the game; the coaches; and any other witnesses as needed, in the Committee's discretion, to investigate the matter.
-In the case of a complaint concerning a player, the Committee will also promptly notify the player's parent/guardian(s), as well as the player's coach.
-The Committee may consider all material including, but notlimited to, any available video or audio recordings.
-The Committee will then decide and impose such sanctions, if any, as he deems appropriate. - 4.
-Coach Ejections: Should a coach be ejected from a game by a referee, the ejected coach shall be required to immediately leave the premises for the remainder of the game and shall be suspended for the next 1 game.
-Multiple suspensions or egregious misconduct may result in removal of that coach from participation in the GBYLA for a time as determined by the Governing Committee of the GBYLA. - 5.
-Suspensions: While a player or coach is suspended, he or she can attend team practices and can only attend game events as a spectator sitting with the fans and cannot give direction to players or coaches while acting as a spectator.
-Further, a suspended coach shall be required to take the PCA online sportsmanship course and provide verification that such course has been completed prior to returning to the sideline. - 6.
-Appeals: Any appeal of a suspension or other disciplinary action shall be heard by the GBYLA Governing Committee, whose decision shall be final.
-All evidence, including but not limited to the material described above (such as video or audio recordings), may be considered.
-A sanctioned player, coach or other person may submit written materials but may make an inperson appeal to the GBYLA Governing Committee only in the Governing Committee's discretion.
-An appeal will not delay the imposition of any discipline.
-In the case of a player's sanction, any appeals must be submitted by the head coach of the player under disciplinary review and must be submitted within 24 hours of the initial ruling.
-If the head coach declines to appeal his or her player's sanction, no appeal will be taken, and the sanction will stand as rendered by the GBYLA Governing Committee.
+Player Fights: If a team member is ejected from a game for fighting, he/she shall be suspended from league play a for a minimum of two (2) in-season games.
+If a team member is ejected from a game for 2 fights within one season, he/she shall be expelled from the GBYLA for the remainder of the Spring Season.

-(Adopted 2005; updated February 2013/Amended September 2018)
+Player Unsportsmanlike Conduct: If a team member is ejected from a game for unsportsmanlike conduct, he/she shall be suspended from league play for the next one (1) in- season game.

-WOMEN'S DISCIPLINARY POLICY
+Player and/or Coach Egregious Misconduct: Egregious unsportsmanlike conduct of a player or coach during a game, whether it results in a penalty or not, will result in appropriate discipline.
+Upon a complaint of such conduct, the GBYLA Grievance Committee will consult with the officials for the game, the coaches, and any other witnesses as needed, to investigate the matter.
+In the case of a complaint concerning a player, the GBYLA Grievance Committee will also promptly notify the player's parent/guardian(s), as well as the player's coach.
+The GBYLA Grievance Committee may consider all material including, but not limited to, any available video or audio recordings.
+The GBYLA Grievance Committee will then decide and impose such sanctions, if any, as deems appropriate.

-If a player receives a red card ejection, that player will be suspended for the next one in-season game.
-The second red card ejection will result in suspension for the remainder of the season.
-About the red card ejections described in this section, the red card ejection that is result of the culmination of two yellow cards does not constitute a red card ejection.
+Player Ejections: Should a player be ejected from a game by a referee, the ejected player shall be required to immediately leave the premises for the remainder of the game and shall be penalized based on the infractions listed above.
+Multiple suspensions or egregious misconduct may result in removal from participation in the GBYLA for a time as determined by the GBYLA Board of Directors.
+As per women's game rules, if a player receives a red card ejection, that player will be suspended for the next one in-season game.
+A second red card ejection will result in suspension for the remainder of the spring season.
+About the red card ejections described in this section, a red card ejection that is the result of the culmination of two yellow cards does not constitute a red card ejection.